- Learning about cancer surgery

 Recovery from cancer surgery

-If you had local anesthesia (an-es-THEE-zhuh), you may be allowed to go home shortly after the surgery.
+If you had local anesthesia, you may be allowed to go home shortly after the surgery.
 People who get regional or general anesthesia are taken to the recovery room to be watched closely while the effects of the drugs wear off.
 This may take hours.
 People waking up from general anesthesia often feel “out of it” for some time.
 Things may seem hazy or dream-like for a while.
-You may not feel like you are fully awake until the next day, and might have trouble remembering what happened on the day of surgery.
+You might not feel fully awake until the next day, and might have trouble remembering what happened on the day of surgery.

-Your throat may be sore for a while from the endotracheal (ET) tube.
-You may also have a tube (called a Foley catheter) draining urine from your bladder into a bag.
+Your throat may be sore for a while if you had an endotracheal (ET) tube.
+You might also have a tube (called a Foley catheter) draining urine from your bladder into a bag.
 This may be taken out soon after surgery, but may need to be put back in if you have trouble passing urine on your own.

-You may have a tube or tubes (called drains) coming out of the surgical opening in your skin (usually near the incision [in-sih-zhun] site).
+You may have a tube or tubes (called drains) coming out of the surgical opening in your skin.
 Drains allow the excess fluid that collects at the surgery site to leave the body.
 Your doctor will probably take them out once they stop collecting fluid, usually a few days after the operation.
-This may be done while you are still in the hospital or later at the doctor’s office.
+This might be done while you’re still in the hospital or later at the doctor’s office.

 Eating and drinking

 The stomach and intestines (digestive tract) is one of the last parts of the body to recover from the drugs used during surgery.
-You will need to have signs of stomach and bowel activity before you will be allowed to eat.
-Along with checking your surgical wound and other parts of your body, your doctor will listen for bowel sounds in your belly and will ask if you have passed gas.
-These are signs that your bowel is starting to work normally again.
-You will likely be on a clear liquid diet until this happens.
+You’ll need to have signs of stomach and bowel activity before you’ll be allowed to eat.
+Along with checking your surgical wound and other parts of your body, your doctor or nurse will listen for bowel sounds in your belly and will ask if you have passed gas.
+These are signs that your digestive tract is starting to work normally again.
+You will probably be on a clear liquid diet until this happens.
 Once it does, you may get to try solid foods.

 Your team may also encourage you to do deep breathing exercises.
-This helps fully inflate your lungs and reduces the risk of pneumonia.
+This helps fully inflate your lungs and reduces the risk of lung infection (pneumonia).